WHAT YOU SHOULD KNOW ABOUT THE NEVADA WILDCARD EXEMPTION IN BANKRUPTCY

 Another problem was firearms.
 You could only save one under your standard exemptions and you'd have to use your wildcard exemption to protect a second gun.
 But, as collectors know, it's easy to accumulate arms worth well north of $1,000.

-The good news is that, in November 2017 the Nevada WildCard Exemption went up to $10,000.
+The good news is that, in November 2017 the Nevada WildCard Exemption went up to $10,000 for an individual and $20,000 for a couple.
 This more generous exemption will allow us to help you protect more of your possessions and assets during bankruptcy.

 It will go farther toward protecting tax refunds, gun collections, second motor vehicles or other personal assets that might have been at risk during bankruptcy proceedings.